PlesaLab/DHFR/README.md

 This R Notebook provides complete reproducibility of the data analysis presented in:

-Romanowicz KJ, Resnick C, Hinton SR, and Plesa C. ***"Exploring Antibiotic Resistance in Diverse Homologs of the Dihydrofolate Reductase Protein Family through Broad Mutational Scanning"*** biorXiv. *In Review*.
+Romanowicz KJ, Resnick C, Hinton SR, and Plesa C. ***Exploring Antibiotic Resistance in Diverse Homologs of the Dihydrofolate Reductase Protein Family through Broad Mutational Scanning.*** biorXiv.

 The preprint is now available on [biorXiv]().